pkrajanand/DecodeXML/README.md

 # DecodeXml
 A perl script utility to decode an encoded xml files.
-It does not have 64K limitation that the JVM based utilities(eg: Apache's stringescapeutils.unescapexml api, nodejs, groovy, etc.) have.
+It does not have 64K limitation that the JVM based utilities(eg: Apache's stringescapeutils.unescapexml api, groovy, etc.) have.

 # System Requirements
 1. Perl